dhuss42/ft_irc/concepts.md

 	- A client is anything connecting to a server that is not another server
 	- User Clients
 		-  programs providing a text based interface that is used to communicate interactively via IRC
+			- Operators
+				- to keep order within IRC network
+					- basic network tasks, disconnecting and reconnecting servers as needed
 	- Service Clients
 		- not used manually or for talking
 		- limited access to chat functions of the protocol
 		- more access to private data from server
 		- provide some kind of service to users like collecting statistics about the origin of users conencted on the IRC network
+	- Channels
+		- names begin with &, #, +, !
+			- define chanel types
+			- irrelevant for client-server protocol
+		- length up 50 chars
+			- no spaces
+			- no comma
+			- no ctrl g or ASCII 7
+		- channel names are case insensitive

+- Client to server connections
+	- Character codes
+		- message can be up to 512 bytes total including the delimiters
+			- max of 510 characters
+		- messages might arrive split or together because TCP does not preserve message boundaries
+		- IRC uses control codes the sequence \r\n → carriage return + line feed to delimit messages.
+		- parse the incoming stream by looking for the delimiters
+	- Messages (PARSING OF COMMANDS 2.3)
+		- consist of three main parts all separated by a space
+			- prefix (optional)
+				- :<prefix>
+				- indicates origin
+				- usually only sent by servers
+				- users should only use it with their nickname
+			- command
+				- either a named command JOIN, PRIVMSG or a three digit numeric code like 001 etc
+			- command parameters (max 15)
+	- Message format
+		- empty message are silently ignored
+	- Numeric replies (2.4)
+		- messages sent to server usually generate reply
+		- most common reply is numeric
+			- used for errors and normal replies
+			- one message consisting of
+				- sender prefix
+				- three digit numeric
+				- target of the reply
+			- same as message just that keyword is numeric
+			- list of replies (5.)
+- Message Details (3) RELEVANT FOR PARSER
+	- ERR_NO_SUCHSERVER
+		- target of message could not be found
+		- server musst not send any other replies any other replies after this error
+		- server parses the complete message of the client and returns appropriate errors
+	- Channel operator Commands that are mandatory
+		- KICK
+			- Eject a client from the channel
+		- INVITE
+			- Invite a client to a channel
+		- TOPIC
+			- Change r view channel topic
+		- MODE
+			- Change the channel's mode
+				- i set/remove Invite-only channel
+				- t set/remove the restrictions of the TOPIC command to channel operators
+				- k set/remomve the channel key(password)
+				- o give/take channel operator privilege
+				- l set/remove the user limit to channel
+- optional features for messages (4)
+- Reply messages (5)

 - Architecture
 	- IRC network is a group of severs connected to each other